DevelDoe/devel-react/readme.md

 # 1.0 DevelStrap - React skelleton & test suit

 Bootstrapping React app development.
-This major release adds the basic and adds a test suit.
+This major release is the basek skeleton for a react application and test suit for test driven development.

 ## 0.1 DevelStrap - Redux implementation